equinor/radix-public-site/public-site/docs/src/guides/workload-identity/index.md

 ---
 # Workload Identity

-Some workloads (component or job replicas) running in Radix require credentials (JWT access tokens) for an **Azure AD app registration** or **managed identity** to access Azure AD protected resources, like MS Graph, Key Vaults, Storage Accounts or Azure SQL Databases.
+Some workloads (component or job replicas) running in Radix require credentials (JWT access tokens) for an **Azure AD app registration** or **user-assigned managed identity** to access Azure AD protected resources, like MS Graph, Key Vaults, Storage Accounts or Azure SQL Databases.
 Credentials for such workloads can be aquired using the [Oauth 2.0 client credentials flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
 The **client credentials flow** permits a workload to use its own credentials to access protected resources instead of impersonating a user.
 Credentials can be aquired by using either a shared secret, a certificate or with [federated credentials](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#third-case-access-token-request-with-a-federated-credential).

 Using shared secrets or certificates pose a security risk as they have to be stored securely and rotated regularly.
-With **federated credentials**, a trust between the [workload identity](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation) and an **Azure AD app registration** or **managed identity** is established.
+With **federated credentials**, a trust between the [workload identity](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation) and an **Azure AD app registration** or **user-assigned managed identity** is established.
 The **workload identity** is a JSON Web Token (JWT) mounted as a file inside the workload's container.
 The JWT has a short liftime (one hour) and is automatically rotated.

 ## Configure workload identity in Radix

 **Workload identity** for a component or job is configured in the [identity](../../references/reference-radix-config/#identity) section in [radixconfig.yaml](../../references/reference-radix-config/).
-The value of `clientId` is either the *Application (client) ID* for an Azure AD app registration or the *Client ID* for a managed identity.
+The value of `clientId` is either the *Application (client) ID* for an Azure AD app registration or the *Client ID* for a user-assigned managed identity.

 ```yaml
 apiVersion: radix.equinor.com/v1